 Additionally, other unions have studio zones set up in other cities, like San Francisco.

 That’s why it’s important to hire a great payroll company that understands ins and outs of each union.
 When starting a new project with Wrapbook, just let your paymaster know where you’ll be shooting and what unions you’ll be working with.

-The app will then automatically calculate your payroll, based on the latest SAG rules.
-Plus, unlike other payroll companies, Wrapbook handles SAG payroll for no additional fee.
+The software will then automatically calculate your payroll based on the latest SAG rules.

 The SAG New York Studio Zone is an 8 mile radius starting at Columbus Circle.

 Unlike the LA SAG studio zone, New York has a much smaller radius.
 Partially due to New York’s smaller size, the NYC studio zone is different depending on which union you’re working with.

 As is the case with Los Angeles, the other studio zones for New York follow a thirty mile radius.